 If you would like to know more about all the known circumstances surrounding the hoard's discovery, Dr Nigel Tringham of SAHS has kindly given the society's permission for Stonnall History Group to republish in full Mr Coombs' original article.
-It was first published in the society's Transactions, Vol IX 1967/68, pp 1-17 and will be featured at this website early next year.
+It was first published in the society's Transactions, Vol IX 1967/68, pp 1-17 and is now featured on this website.

 However, described as lying a few inches away to the west of the grave in some loose sand, several items were recovered, including twenty bronze objects, a lump of lead and a lump of copper.